Chart Color Schemes

 Hocking - Pearsall lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Hocking - Pearsall's population was around 14,615 as of November 2025.
-This reflected an increase of 1,476 people since the 2021 Census, which reported a population of 13,139 people.
-The change was inferred from the estimated resident population of 14,610 in June 2024 and an additional 65 validated new addresses since the Census date.
-This level of population resulted in a density ratio of 558 persons per square kilometer.
-Hocking - Pearsall's growth rate of 11.2% since the 2021 census exceeded the national average of 8.9%, indicating it as a growth leader in the region.
-Natural growth contributed approximately 42.2% of overall population gains during recent periods, with all drivers including overseas migration and interstate migration being positive factors.
+Hocking-Pearsall's population was around 14,615 as of November 2025.
+This figure reflects an increase of 1,476 people since the 2021 Census, which reported a population of 13,139.
+The growth is inferred from ABS data: estimated resident population of 14,610 in June 2024 and 65 validated new addresses since the Census date.
+This results in a density ratio of 558 persons per square kilometer.
+Hocking-Pearsall's 11.2% growth since the 2021 census exceeded the national average of 8.9%.
+Natural growth contributed approximately 42.2% of overall population gains during recent periods, with other factors such as overseas and interstate migration also positive.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch used the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
-Demographic trends projected an above median population growth for the area, with an expected expansion of 2,960 persons to 2041 based on the latest population numbers, recording a gain of 20.2% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, growth rates by age cohort from the ABS's latest Greater Capital Region projections (released in 2023, based on 2022 data) are used.
+Based on demographic trends and latest annual ERP population numbers, Hocking-Pearsall is projected to expand by 2,960 persons to 2041, reflecting a total gain of 20.2% over the 17 years.

 Frequently Asked Questions - Population